Why Your Bookkeeper Should Be Using Cloud-based Accounting Already

 - The number of users who need access

-- The features you want, and whether they are in the core software or are add-ons
+- The features you want, and whether they are part of the core software or are add-ons

 Most outsourced bookkeepers and accountants will include the cost of cloud computing in your monthly price.
-They will deal with the cloud vendor and you will not have to manage that relationship.
+They will deal with the cloud vendor and save you the trouble of having to manage that relationship.